This is a mobile version, full one is here.

 gift for your spouse.
 Your laptop is your instrument; it must be

-good and expensive made by Apple.
-You must go "all in" if you want
+You must go "all in" if you want to win.

 Don't Work Full-Time.
 As much as possible, try to stay away from full-time, 9-to-5 jobs—they pause your professional growth.
 Permanent or long-term employment gives you a stable income, a comfortable office environment, a predictable set of technical problems to solve, and the ability to become an expert over a small territory.
 At the same time, it takes away fear.
 That's right, fear.
 You are not afraid anymore, and that's why you stop growing.
 To grow and grow fast, you must always be challenged by new tasks, new teams, new projects, and new job interviews.
 You must always prove that you are worth something.
 Ideally, you must work on two to three projects part-time and change them every 6 to 12 months.